Antimicrobial Paints for Healthcare: How They Keep Facilities Germ-Free

 What surfaces can they be used on?

-Antimicrobial paints can be used on most common facility surfaces like walls, doors, cabinets, trim, and equipment.
-They provide an invisible protective coating and come in a variety of sheens from flat to glossy.
-The active ingredients remain effective for many years after application.
+Antimicrobial paints are suitable for walls, doors, cabinets, trim, and even some equipment.
+They form an invisible protective layer and are available in various sheens, from flat to glossy.
+The antimicrobial activity typically lasts for years.

 Are they safe to use?